traxys/fioul/README.md

 The server provides a single HTTP route that returns data as a JSON document: `/api/stations`

+The server caches the government data, only fetching it once every 5 minutes for instantaneous data and once every 30 minutes for all other sources.

+It also caches failure to get the data for 1 hour.

 The response is of the form:

 ```json